trevor-gituru/loansasa/contracts/loan_sasa_token/README.md

 - Create `totalSupply` storage variable which will hold total amount of LST tokens in existance
 - Create `decimals` view function to return the number of decimals that represent 1 LST, which will be 18.
 This means that the smallest unit of **LST** is 1/10^18 of 1 LST.
 - Create `totalSupply` view function which returns total LST in existance.

+#### 3. Mint tokens
+LST will be minted when free tokens fall below 25% of total supply and only owner can mint it.
+- Create a `_isOwner` interal fn that returns boolean status of ownership
+- Create a `canMint` view fn that returns a bool of whether more LST can be minted based upon aboce condition.
+- Create a `Mint` event to record the amount & account who minted tokens
+- Create a `mint` public state function that takes `amount` to be added:
+    + Check if caller is owner else panics with `UNAUTHORIZED ACTION`
+    + Check if threshold has been reached else panics with `FREE TOKENS ABOVE THRESHOLD`
+    + Updates the `totalSupply` and free tokens (**Account for the contract**)
+    + Emits a `Mint` event on success

+#### 3. Transfer Tokens
+LST will be able to transferred from the account holders to any receipient as long as they have sufficient funds
+- Create a `_sufficientBalance` internal fn that checks whether a given account can withdraw a certain number of LST
+- Create a `Transfer` event that contains (from, to, amount).
+- Create a `transfer` state fn that:
+    + Takes in `amount` to transfer
+    + If account has `INSUFFICIENT BALANCE` a panic occurs
+    + Else the amount is transfered to receipient's account.

 ## Resources
 - [ERC 20](https://docs.openzeppelin.com/contracts/3.x/api/token/erc20#ERC20-name--)